 1940 Klein, M. 'Mourning and its relation to manic-depressive states'.
 Mobilisation of defences against the loss of the good object.
 Mourning involves loss of internal as well as internal object.

 1942 Heimann, P. 'A contribution to the problem of sublimation and its relation to the process of internalization', International Journal of Psychoanalysis.
 23: 8-17.
 A clear exposition of the concept with vivid clinical illustration.
 Process of assimilation discussed.

 1946 Klein, M. 'Notes on some schizoid mechanisms'.
 Binary splitting of objects necessary for successful establishment of the good object and essential for healthy development.
 Binary splitting differentiated from fragmentation.

-1949 Heinmann, P. 'Some notes on the psycho-analytic concept of introjected objects', International Journal of Psychoanalysis.
-22: 8-17.
+1949 Heinmann, P. 'Some notes on the psycho-analytic concept of introjected objects', British Journal of Medical Psychology, 1949, 22, 8-15.
 Good exposition of the concept; links to bodily sensation emphasised.

 1957 Klein, M. 'Envy and gratitude'.
 Envy leads to the internalisation of a destructive internal object.

 1958 Klein, M. 'On the development of mental functioning'.
 Restatement of theory with modification in which extreme primitive internal objects are located in 'deep unconscious' where they remain undisturbed.